Many thanks to Insaaf, who left this question in the comments on the B2W resources page:

 – How to write positive script reports that get you re-hired for the next job

 I ran this course for the first time last year in June 2015, so you can read what previous course delegates said about it and see photos, HERE.
-Early bird tickets are still on sale, so you can get a bargain by SIGNING UP NOW.

 What I reckon